ansys/pyprimemesh/README.md

 ## Dependencies

-You must have Ansys 2023 R1 or later installed for the Ansys Prime server.
+You must have Ansys 2023 R1 or later installed for access to Ansys Prime Server.
-(Optionally, CAD readers can be configured.)
-The Ansys Prime server requires a PrepPost or a Mechanical or Fluids PrepPost (CFD) license to run.
+Optionally, CAD readers can be configured.
+Ansys Prime Server requires an Ansys Mechanical PrepPost or Fluids PrepPost (CFD) license to run.

 ## Get Started